 Dynatrace recently released its annual Digital Experience Report comparing the digital experiences offered by leaders in seven industries.
-You can watch the webinar or read the report to find out who the leaders are in your industry.
+You can read the report to find out who the leaders are in your industry.

 Beyond identifying the leaders, the report dives deep into performance analysis to give you some ideas on how to improve.
 In this post, I will highlight my top 5 tips for improving performance collected from the work my team does every day with Dynatrace customers.